INJURED DUE TO A MOTORCYCLE ACCIDENT?

 - Diminished value to your motorcycle.

-Our attorneys utilize Life Care Planners on traumatic injury cases when necessary.
-We front this expense for you to help establish the necessity of life-long accommodations as a result of the injuries sustained in a motorcycle wreck.
+Mullen & Mullen’s attorneys utilize certified life care planners on traumatic injury cases when necessary.
+We front this expense for you to help establish the necessity of life-long accommodations resulting from the injuries you sustained.

 Exemplary damages, better known as punitive damages, are difficult to obtain but are meant to punish at-fault parties.
-They require a finding of gross negligence or recklessness.
+Punitive damages require a finding of gross negligence or recklessness.

 Some situations where punitive damages could be argued and/or awarded include:

 - If the Defendant was drinking and driving and/or intoxicated;